developer-zebra/developer-zebra-site/src/stagenow/4-0/Profiles/managesecurity/index.md

 -----

 **The Manage Device Security Wizard** configures security options and policies for a device.
-Options for this profile are listed below.
+Options for this Profile are listed below.

 **Security options**: